 Brain fog is rarely a standalone issue.
 It’s usually a symptom of something deeper — hormonal decline, chronic inflammation, poor sleep quality, gut dysbiosis, or mitochondrial dysfunction.
 Peptide therapy works because it addresses these root causes rather than masking the symptom.

 At Balanced, cognitive complaints are common among patients in their 40s and 50s — particularly high performers who notice even small declines in executive function.
 The approach is always: comprehensive labs to identify what’s actually driving the fog, then a targeted protocol to correct it.
 Sometimes that’s a growth hormone peptide.
-Sometimes it’s BPC-157 for gut-brain axis support.
+Sometimes it’s peptide therapy for gut-brain axis support.
 Often it’s a combination.

 Patients frequently report improved mental clarity as one of the first changes they notice on a peptide protocol — sometimes before they see physical changes.